CodepediaOrg/codepediaorg.github.io/_posts/2019-02-10-how-i-save-a-workweek-a-year-by-using-codingmarks.md

   * custom searches
   * history

-Check out the following video to see how I usually use [bookmarks.dev](https://www.bookmarks.dev), fomerly known as codingmarks.org:
+Check out the following video to see how I bookmark with [bookmarks.dev](https://www.bookmarks.dev), formerly known as codingmarks.org:

-<iframe width="560" height="315" src="https://www.youtube.com/embed/2jGRqGDwoTM" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/f9GpTtFVD9Q" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 If you are convinced, give [www.bookmarks.dev](https://www.bookmarks.dev) a try and share this post so other can save time too.